 *As of July 6, 2020, Quicken Loans is no longer accepting USDA loan applications.

-Making the decision to buy your first home is monumental, and therefore overwhelming.
+Whether you are single, married, or simply in a relationship, making the decision to buy your first home is monumental, and therefore overwhelming.
 And very expensive!
 How will you ever be able to gather up a down payment, get approved, and make your monthly payments?

 Fortunately, there are a wide variety of programs available to help you make your first home purchase.
 For most people, owning a home is a part of the American dream, and our government has programs available to make it possible.